 In Tasmania, C. Rodgersii are harvested by commercial divers, about half of whom also dive commercially for abalone.
 Commercial urchin divers in Tasmania tend to target individual C. rodgersii of a size between the range of 85 to 125mm test diameter (Johnson 2016).
 Catch weight is confirmed by a log recording from the processor who receives the catch.
-The location of the catch is recorded using the blocks of the commercial fishery (shown in Figure 4).
+The location of the catch is recorded using the blocks of the commercial fishery (shown in Figure 3).
 Depth is not recorded.
 A finer-scale approximate location, such as name of the point or bay, is recorded in the log by the diver, along with diver ID, date, and total time of dive/s (effort in hours).
-For the 2019/20 season GPS and depth logger units are being installed, which will provide more accurate data both spatially and temporally.
+For the 2019/20 season GPS and depth logger units have been used by most divers, which will provide more accurate data both spatially and temporally.
 Divers are paid either by total wet weight of catch (\$/kg) or by weight and quality of roe from the processor.

 Commercial harvesting began in March 2009.
-The total annual harvest began at less than 10 tonnes a year and gradually increased to 100 tonnes in 2013/14, followed by a decline in 2015 (Figure 1).
-A subsidy was introduced for the 2016/17 season (in Figure 2) to encourage harvesting of urchins as a way to prevent extensive barrens forming.
-In total the commercial harvest has removed more than 1100 tonnes of Longspined urchins over the last 10 years, with more than half of this tonnage taken in the 2018/19 season.
+The total annual harvest began at less than 10 tonnes a year and gradually increased to 100 tonnes in 2013/14, followed by a decline in 2015 following the closure of the main processor (Figure 1).
+A subsidy was introduced from the 2016/17 season (in Figure 2) to encourage harvesting of urchins as a way to prevent extensive barrens forming.
+The catch in the most recent 2019/20 season dropped to 376 tonnes (including 15 tonnes culled) from the previous year's catch of 560 tonnes.
+In total the commercial harvest has removed more than 1500 tonnes of Longspined urchins over the last 12 years.